 Returning to our space explosion discussion

 An exploding spacecraft would flame into a giant expanding cloud of gas.
 The gas would then travel at supersonic speeds slamming into spectating nearby spacecraft.
 And the people inside the nearby spacecraft would hear a loud thud as if they had slammed into a wall.

 Not surprisingly, being a nearby spectator to an explosion in space isn’t smart.
 You’d be playing Russian roulette with your life.
 Because explosion debris is downright dangerous.

 The debris shoots out in all directions like bullets shot from a rifle.
 Except, they wouldn’t slow down until they struck something.
 Because there’s no gravity to pull the debris down and no air drag to slow the debris down.

-So, whether you’re 1 mile or 5,000 miles away from the blast, the projectiles would have the same kinetic energy.
-And what makes it worse, is there’s no place to hide in space.
-Scary!
+So, whether you’re 1 mile or 5,000 miles away from a blast, the projectiles would have the same kinetic energy.
+To make it worse, there’s no place to hide in space.